exo-cortex/exo-cortex.github.io/content/projects/worldbuilding_with_reaction_diffusion_potentials.md

 Some things I have thought about but will spare for another time: Where does the "sun" come from?
 Will there be a day-night-cycle?
 How does 3D-weather work?
 Will there be seasons?

 If you have questions or further ideas, send me a message! (see about-page)

+---
+some tools that might be useful for implementing this:
+- [voro++](http://math.lbl.gov/voro++/) 3-dimensional voronoi tesselation library